CPEN432/cpen432.github.io/projects.md

 <!-- [README](https://gitlab.com/cpen432-wt2-2021-2022/p1/release/-/blob/main/README.md) | -->

+### Hardware

+We will provide you the following hardware for the project.

+1. TTL-to-USB Serial Debug Console Cable
+2. Rapberry Pi B2 Board + power adapter + MicroSD Card (for kernel flashing)
+3. Two plastic boxes to conveniently store the hardware

 ### Groups

 Form groups of five.
 You may use Piazza to find group members.
 Provide [GitLab](https://gitlab.com/) usernames of all group members to both instructors over email.
 Use subject line “[CPEN 432] Project Group Registration”.
 Let us know if you are unable to form a group by 19 January.
 After you have formed a group, one of the group members must collect the hardware.
 Schedule a five-minute meeting with both instructors over email for collecting the hardware.
 Use subject line “[CPEN 432] Hardware Collection”.